Online Master’s Programs in Molecular Biology & Diagnostic Science

 University of Missouri’s online master of health science program in clinical and diagnostic sciences is designed for practicing clinicians in diagnostic medical ultrasound, clinical or medical laboratory science, nuclear medicine, respiratory therapy, or radiography.
 With a blend of discipline-specific classes and interprofessional classes, this program prepares students for effective leadership roles in interprofessional workplace environments.
 This fully online program does not require any campus visits.

-The program comprises 30 credits and includes courses such as clinical analysis; clinical management; clinical leadership; principles of public health; human health and the environment; principles of epidemiology; and current issues in the clinical and diagnostic sciences, among others.
+The program comprises 30 credits and includes courses such as clinical analysis; clinical management; clinical leadership; principles of public health; human health and the environment; principles of epidemiology; and current trends in clinical laboratory sciences, among others.

 Comprising 34 credits, the program includes courses such as foundations of medical anatomy; foundations of biomedical sciences; principles of cellular biology; principles of medical genetics; principles of physiology; fundamentals of neuroscience; pathogens & human diseases; and principles of immunobiology.